usgs/pestpp/documentation/pestpp_users_manual.md

 From figure 9.1, the initial value of the Marquardt lambda is 100.0.
 During each iteration of the ensemble smoother process, PESTPP-IES employs three values of the Marquardt lambda, these being equal to 0.1, 1.0 and 10 times the value of the best Marquardt lambda from the previous iteration (or the initial Marquardt lambda in the first iteration).
 PESTPP-IES selects the first 4 realizations from the parameter ensemble and calculates updated parameter fields using these 3 Marquardt lambdas.
 It also calculates parameter upgrades corresponding to lengths along these lambda upgrade directions of 0.9 and 1.1 times that which is calculated using the Marquardt lambda alone (this corresponding to a line search factor of 1.0).
 Hence PESTPP‑IES commits a total 36 model runs to establishing the best value of lambda and the best line search factor.

 After carrying out these model runs, PESTPP-IES chooses the lambda and scale factor combination that yields the lowest mean objective function for the subset of the ensemble that is dedicated to testing these variables.
 It then compares these with the prevailing mean objective function calculated for the same subset.
 If the ratio between the new and prevailing mean is greater than the value of the *ies_accept_phi_fac()* control variable (whose default value is 1.05), PESTPP-IES does not accept the lambda and scale factor that it has just determined.
-Instead, it multiplies lambda by a factor that is equal to the *lambda_inc_fac()* control variable (the default value for which is 10.0), and repeats the lambda and scale factor testing procedure described above on the same ensemble subset.
+Instead, it multiplies lambda by a factor that is equal to the *ies_lambda_inc_fac()* control variable (the default value for which is 10.0), and repeats the lambda and scale factor testing procedure described above on the same ensemble subset.
 Note however, that PESTPP-IES will update any individual realization in the subset that has a new phi that is less than the previous phi times the value of the *ies_accept_phi_fac()* control variable.
 Hence the mean phi value for the entire ensemble may still improve.

-If, after NPHINORED attempts, PESTPP-IES is not able to find a lambda and line search factor for which the objective function is less than *ies_accept_phi()* times the prevailing objective function for the ensemble subset, it declares the iterative smoothing process to be over and ceases execution.
+If, after NPHINORED attempts, PESTPP-IES is not able to find a lambda and line search factor for which the objective function is less than *ies_accept_phi_fac()* times the prevailing objective function for the ensemble subset, it declares the iterative smoothing process to be over and ceases execution.
 NPHINORED is a termination criterion supplied on the eighth line of the “control data” section of the PEST control file.

 Alternatively, if the mean objective function attained through the lambda and line search factor process described above is less than *ies_accept_phi_fac()* times the prevailing mean objective function for the ensemble subset, PESTPP-IES applies the best lambda and line search factor to the remainder of the ensemble.
-If the mean objective function for the entire ensemble was reduced from its prevailing mean then, on the next iteration of the smoother process, PESTPP-IES lowers the Marquardt lambda by applying a factor of *lambda_dec_fac()* to its current value.
-The default value of *lambda_dec_fac()* is 0.75.
+If the mean objective function for the entire ensemble was reduced from its prevailing mean then, on the next iteration of the smoother process, PESTPP-IES lowers the Marquardt lambda by applying a factor of *ies_lambda_dec_fac()* to its current value.
+The default value of *ies_lambda_dec_fac()* is 0.75.

 ### <a id='s13-2-6' />9.2.6 Restarting

-As has already been discussed, if either you or PESTPP-IES have generated a set of random parameter fields (or PESTPP-IES has improved them from a set of previous parameter fields), these can be provided to a newly-restarted PESTPP-IES parameter adjustment process using the *ies_parameter_ensembles()* control variable.
+As has already been discussed, if either you or PESTPP-IES have generated a set of random parameter fields (or PESTPP-IES has improved them from a set of previous parameter fields), these can be provided to a newly-restarted PESTPP-IES parameter adjustment process using the *ies_parameter_ensemble()* control variable.
 If a model run has been undertaken for each of these fields (either by you or by PESTPP-IES), then the iterative ensemble smoother can be initiated from these parameter fields in conjunction with the model outputs which correspond to them.
-PESTPP-IES is instructed to do this using the *ies_restart_obs_ensemble()* control variable.
+PESTPP-IES is instructed to do this using the *ies_restart_observation_ensemble()* control variable.
 The value for this variable is the name of a CSV or JCO/JCB file containing model outputs corresponding to the set of parameter fields which PESTPP-IES already has in its possession.

 If a user wishes to track (and optionally enforce) parameter regularization against the initial parameter ensemble, the *ies_restart_parameter_ensemble()* variable should be used in conjunction with the *ies_parameter_ensemble()* and *ies_restart_observation_ensemble()* options if restarting from an iteration other than the first.
 In this case, the *ies_restart_parameter_ensemble()* should be the ensemble of parameter values that corresponds with the *ies_restart_observation_ensemble()* ensemble of observation values, while *ies_parameter_ensemble()* should denote the initial parameter ensemble.
 Note that use of the *ies_restart_parameter_ensemble()* control variable requires use of the *ies_restart_observation_ensemble()* variable.
 Note also that the two ensembles cited by these variables must have identical numbers of realizations.

 As is the PESTPP-IES convention, the number of columns in the user-supplied, run-results CSV file must be equal to the number of non-zero weighted observations featured in the PEST control file plus one.
 Alternatively, results of a previous PESTPP-IES run can be supplied as a matrix in a JCO/JCB file; this matrix must possess as many columns as there are non-zero-weighted observations.
 (Actually PESTPP-IES will forgive you if model outputs corresponding to zero-weighted observations are also provided in these files.)
 If a CSV file is supplied, then its first row must name these model outputs; names must be in accordance with those listed in the “observation data” section of the PEST control file.
 The first column must contain unique observation set (i.e., realization) identifiers.
 There must be as many of these as there are members of the model output ensemble.
 Members of the model output ensemble are linked to members of the parameter ensemble by row number.
-However, if an ensemble of measured values is provided through the *ies_observation_ensemble()* keyword, the names of observation ensemble members in the filename supplied through this keyword must agree with those provided in the model output ensemble filename supplied with the *ies_restart_obs_ensemble()* keyword.
+However, if an ensemble of measured values is provided through the *ies_observation_ensemble()* keyword, the names of observation ensemble members in the filename supplied through this keyword must agree with those provided in the model output ensemble filename supplied with the *ies_restart_observation_ensemble()* keyword.
 The same protocol applies for an ensemble supplied in a JCO/JCB file.

 In the event of model run failure for certain realizations, the parameter and simulated observation ensemble CSV or JCB files produced by PESTPP-IES will have fewer rows than when the PESTPP-IES process commenced (or fewer columns if the *ies_csv_by_reals()* option is supplied as *false*).
 This is because they now possess fewer realizations than the “measured observation” ensemble, this being comprised of measurements plus realizations of measurement noise.
 Lack of coherence between these ensembles can make a PESTPP-IES restart difficult.
-On restart, PESTPP-IES does not require that the names of user-supplied parameter and observation ensembles provided in files whose names are cited with the *ies_parameter_ensemble()* and *ies_restart_obs_ensemble()* keywords be the same.
+On restart, PESTPP-IES does not require that the names of user-supplied parameter and observation ensembles provided in files whose names are cited with the *ies_parameter_ensemble()* and *ies_restart_observation_ensemble()* keywords be the same.
 Nor do these names need to be the same as realization names associated with the measurement observation ensemble supplied with the *ies_observation_ensemble()* keyword.
 Ensembles are simply read sequentially and matched to each other according to their order of appearance in respective files.

-PESTPP-IES makes an exception to this protocol, however, if realization names are the same in filenames supplied with the *ies_parameter_ensemble()* and *ies_restart_obs_ensemble()* keywords.
+PESTPP-IES makes an exception to this protocol, however, if realization names are the same in filenames supplied with the *ies_parameter_ensemble()* and *ies_restart_observation_ensemble()* keywords.
 (This happens automatically if these files were written by PESTPP_IES.)
 In this case PESTPP-IES links these names to realization names appearing in the *ies_observation_ensemble()* CSV file, ignoring “lost” realizations from this file in the process.
 Alternatively, a user can remove lost realizations from the *ies_observation_ensemble()* file him/herself.
 This is easily accomplished using the Python Pandas library.
 The easiest and safest way to restart PESTPP-IES is by supplying *ies_observation_ensemble()* and *ies_parameter_ensemble()* as the “base” observation ensemble (that is observation values plus noise realizations) and the initial parameter ensemble, respectively.
 Meanwhile *ies_restart_observation_ensemble()* and *ies_restart_parameter_ensemble()* should cite ensembles produced from the same iteration of a previous PESTPP-IES run.
 This ensures that failed runs are handled correctly and that any regularization enforcement is with respect to the initial (prior) parameter ensemble.

-### <a id='s13-2-7' />9.2.7 Failed Model Runs and Fitlering of Bad Realizations
+### <a id='s13-2-7' />9.2.7 Failed Model Runs and Filtering of Bad Realizations

 Where model runs are based on random parameter realizations, the risk of occasional model run failure is high for some models.
 The parallel run manager used by programs of the PEST++ suite is able to accommodate model run failure in ways described in section 5.3 of this manual.
 When model run failure is encountered, PESTPP-IES drops the parameter set that precipitated this failure from the ensemble.
 The ensemble thus loses a member.